Celsius Powder vs Cans: Are Celsius Packets or Cans Better?

 - The caffeine in Celsius is plant-derived (guarana seed extract, green tea extract), providing a more sustained release

-Hydration & Digestion: Which is Better?
+Hydration & Digestion: Are Celsius Packets or Cans Better?

 - Cans: Contain added electrolytes and are pre-mixed, making them easier for hydration support.
 However, the carbonation in cans can cause bloating or digestive discomfort for some people